 Each agent is defined by two files:

 config.json — The nanobot configuration.
-Model selection, Discord token, channel permissions (allowFrom controls which bots can trigger this agent), and MCP server connections for Linear:
+Specifies the Claude Code provider, Discord token, channel permissions (allowFrom controls which bots can trigger this agent), and MCP server connections for Linear:

 {